bytebound/AffiliateWP-Woocommerce-MyAccount-Integration/README.md

 # How to install:
 1. Download or clone the plugin files to your computer.
-2. Update the appropraite plugin information as you see fit (Name, URI, Description, Author, etc).
+2. Update the appropriate plugin information as you see fit (Name, URI, Description, Author, etc).
 3. Compress the files into a .zip file.
-4. Upload to wordpress using the plugin installer.
+4. Upload to wordpress using the Wordpress plugin installer.

 # How to change the 'Affiliate Area' tab text:
 1. On line 25 replace "Affiliate Area" with your desired text.